CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 With horses and dogs and much more.

-But then came a day
+But then came a day when she went far away

 And I thought I would see her no more.